-THE GMED PROGRAM enhances the College of medicine curriculum by building targeted global health competencies. this is achieved through co-curricular and extra-curricular opportunities for students and the development of individual longitudinal capstone projects addressing important global health issues.
+THE GMED PROGRAM enhances the College of Medicine curriculum by building targeted global health competencies.
+This is achieved through co-curricular and extra-curricular sessions, global health colloquia, skills-building workshops, and through the development of individual longitudinal capstone projects addressing important global health issues.

-Co-Curricular activities are offered to provide education in core global health topics.
+Co-curricular seminars are offered to provide education in core global health topics.
 These include “lunch and learn” sessions throughout the M1-M4 years, with the majority during the M1-M2 years.
-Topics include: global burden of disease, social determinants of health, women’s health, environmental impacts on health, globalization of health and healthcare, health care in low-resource settings, health implications of travel and migration, ethics and human rights, cultural beliefs and their impact on physician/patient interactions, disaster and humanitarian response, primary care in global health, child health, communicable and non-communicable diseases, and technology in global health.
+Topics include: global burden of disease, globalization of health, social determinants of health, global primary care, health care in low-resource settings, disaster and humanitarian response, health implications of travel and migration, global environmental health, ethics and human rights, global women’s health, global mental health, communicable and non-communicable diseases, and cultural competency.

 GMED students also attend a variety of selected activities related to global health that are also available to the general student population, such as campus and city-wide lectures on global health topics, global health conferences and expositions.

 GMED students participate in a variety of extra-curricular activities such as global health book clubs, movie nights, and game nights among other activities centered on global health topics to supplement the curriculum.

 M1 and M2 GMED students participate in medical colloquia as part of their regular COM curriculum; however, GMED students attend select colloquia followed by dedicated workshops focused on community engagement, research and scholarship, and global health policy and advocacy.
 These workshops are designed to help GMED students build skills that will enable them to not only have knowledge, but also the tools and expertise to become global health leaders.